Update: 11th February 2020

 For this month’s Microsoft updates, I will prioritize the order of installation below:

-Please install the remaining updates at your earliest convenience.
+Please install the remaining less severe updates at your earliest convenience.

 As per standard best practice; I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.